 - Upon receiving a draft, it is the top priority, modulo more urgent paper/grant deadlines

-Depending on the "stage" of our careers, and our career objectives, we have different milestones and deliverables.
-But annual productivity is a crucial component of any career development.
-We therefore conditionally agree to the following:
+We agree to the contributing to the following research artifacts, depending on the "stage" of our careers, and our career objectives.
+We have different milestones and deliverables, but annual productivity is a crucial component of any career development.

 - MSE students: submit a first author publication before graduation